Marabyte/spa-static/README.md

 # Spastatic
 It's Spastatic!
-A Nodejs module to to generate static HTML pages of a website to improve page loading time and making it SEO friendly.
+A Nodejs module to generate static HTML pages of a website to improve page loading time and making it SEO friendly.

 ## Getting Started
 `npm install spastatic --save`